Time: 5 hr

 Initial access to the upper Ahaura catchment is through Waikiti Downs farm.
 You no longer need permission from the landowners, just follow the road to a car park at the end.

-After 6-8 hours unmarked riverbed travel, a short marked route starts on the true left side of the Waiheke River and climbs to the top of Amuri Pass, joining up with the Doubtful Valley Track in Lake Sumner Forest Park.
+After about 3–4 hours of unmarked riverbed travel you will arrive at Slaty Creek Hut.
+Another 3–4 hours beyond the hut, a short, marked route starts on the true left side of the Waiheke River and climbs to the top of Amuri Pass, joining up with the Doubtful Valley Track in Lake Sumner Forest Park.
 Parts of this route are on a historic stock route used by Canterbury farmers selling sheep to hungry West Coast gold miners in the late 1860s.

 Time: 1 hr